Carglglz/upydev/docs/source/modetools.rst

           password of each board) or ``-rm`` to remove devices (indicated by name)

       - make_sgroup:
-          To make a subset group of an existant group, alias ``mksg``.
+          To make a subset group of an existing group, alias ``mksg``.
 Use -f for the name of the subgroup, -G for the name of parent group and -devs option to indicate the names of the devices to include.